gallo-s-chingon/webpage/_pages/fak.md

 <br>
 <details>
   <summary>What's your refund policy on tickets?</summary>
   <br>ALL SALES ARE FINAL* Only cancelled performances will be refunded.
 Refunds will go back to the original card used for purchase within 10 business days from the date of cancellation.
-This really depends on your bank, it sucks that banks take your cash the instant you swipe, but a refund takes a few days, depending on … I actually have no fucking clue why sometimes you can get it back in 2 days and other times it takes 2 weeks. so, that's why we say 10 business day.
+This really depends on your bank, it sucks that banks take your cash the instant you swipe, but a refund takes a few days, depending on … I actually have no fucking clue why sometimes you can get it back in 2 days and other times it takes 2 weeks. so, that's why we say 10 business days.
 </details>
 <br>
 <details>